fusion809/fusion809.github.io-old2/_posts/2016/12/OS/07-gentoo.md

 Despite this Gentoo Linux's documentation (which is mostly located at the [*Gentoo Wiki*](https://wiki.gentoo.org/wiki/Main_Page)) is second only to Arch Linux in terms of quality and comprehensibility.

+Ideal Gentoo users are advanced users that:
+* Want a lot of freedom to customize their system to their liking.
+* Are not open-source software-obsessed.
+Proprietary software riddles the Portage Tree.
+* Learn well by reading written documentation or already have plenty of experience with Portage.
+* Need to install obscure pieces of software on the odd occasion.
+As Gentoo Portage overlays are very extensive it is likely that if one requires any obscure software one will be able to find it by searching [gpo.zugaina.org](http://gpo.zugaina.org/).
+* Are willing to wait a long time to setup one's system to one's liking.
+If one wants a desktop environment one will likely have to spend several hours compiling the desktop environment components and their dependencies with Portage.

 {% include Layouts/clear.html %}